Mahua Moitra alleges she was proverbially ‘disrobed’ by ethics panel chairman during questioning

 In her letter, Moitra asked the Lok Sabha Secretariat to disclose regulations on sharing of login and password to put questions on the Parliament website.
 “Why were these rules never given to MPs and if they were, why is every single MP sharing this ID and login with numerous people?” she asked.

 Moitra had clarified in an interview in October that she gave Hiranandani access to her online Lok Sabha account but denied taking any bribes from him.
-She had claimed that MPs do not type their own questions and that the queries can only be submitted upon entering a one-time password, which is delivered to her phone number.
+She had claimed that MPs do not type their own questions and that the queries can only be submitted upon entering a one-time password, which is delivered to the phone number of the legislators.

 “On my part, I repeatedly protested on record that while the chairman was welcome to ask me any question relevant to the enquiry – namely on the login and on those allegations of gifts for which evidence, or rather complete lack of it, existed – he could not ask me detailed personal questions making insinuations about my dignity as a woman,” she told the Speaker on Thursday.

-Moitra reiterated that Dehadrai and Dubey have no evidence of bribery as well as Hiranandani not having mentioned any cash transactions in his affidavit to the ethics committee.
+Moitra reiterated that Dehadrai and Dubey have no evidence of bribery and Hiranandani has not mentioned any cash transactions in his affidavit to the ethics committee.

 The Hiranandani Group initially dismissed Dubey’s allegations against Moitra as having “no merit”.
 However, on October 19, Hiranandani, the chief executive officer of the real estate company, submitted an affidavit to the ethics committee, accusing Moitra of spreading unverified information about industrialist Gautam Adani.